emma-sax4/emmasax4.info/_blog_posts/switching-from-kramdown-to-commonmark.md

   {% endfor %}{% endraw %}
 ```

 It certainly doesn't look as pretty...
 I always prefer to have my HTML indented properly.
-But compromising and being willing to move my lines around is worth a much faster build time.-->
+But compromising and being willing to move my lines around is worth a much faster build time. -->

 After I was satisfied with my changes, I willingly merged my pull request and deployed away.
 A little while later, I noticed a few other key pieces I missed.